 General.
-The District's operating income consists primarily of two components, the State Aid portion funded from the State's General Fund and a locally generated portion derived from the District's share of the 1% local ad valorem property tax authorized by the State Constitution.
+The District's operating income consists primarily of two components, a State portion funded from the State's General Fund and a locally generated portion derived from the District's share of the 1% local ad valorem property tax authorized by the State Constitution.
 School districts may be eligible for other special categorical funding, including for State and federal programs.
 The District receives approximately 85% of its General Fund revenues from funds of or controlled by the State.
 As a result, decreases in State revenues, or in State legislative appropriations made to fund education, may significantly affect District operations.

 The State Budget Process.
-The State's fiscal year begins on July 1 and ends on June 30.
-According to the State Constitution, the Governor of the State is required to propose a budget for the next fiscal year (the "Governor's Budget") to the State Legislature no later than January 10 of each year, and a final budget must be adopted by a 2/3 vote of each house of the State Legislature by no later than June 15.
+The State's Fiscal Year begins on July 1 and ends on June 30.
+According to the State Constitution, the Governor of the State is required to propose a budget for the next Fiscal Year (the "Governor's Budget") to the State Legislature no later than January 10 of each year, and a final budget must be adopted by a 2/3 vote of each house of the Legislature by no later than June 15, although this deadline has been frequently missed.
 The budget becomes law upon the signature of the Governor.
-Although the State's final budget has not been adopted prior to the June 15th deadline in prior years, the State's final budget for Fiscal Year 2006-07 was timely adopted by the State Legislature.

-Under State law, the annual proposed Governor's Budget cannot provide for projected expenditures in excess of projected revenues and balances available from prior fiscal years.
-Following the submission of the Governor's Budget, the State Legislature takes up the proposal.
+Under State law, the annual proposed Governor's Budget cannot provide for projected expenditures in excess of projected revenues and balances available from prior Fiscal Years.
+Following the submission of the Governor's Budget, the Legislature takes up the proposal.

-Under the State Constitution, money may be drawn from the State Treasury only through an appropriation made by law.
-The primary source of the annual expenditure authorizations is the Budget Act as approved by the State Legislature and signed by the Governor.
-The Budget Act must be approved by a two-thirds majority vote of each House of the State Legislature.
+Under the State Constitution, money may be drawn from the Treasury only through an appropriation made by law.
+The primary source of the annual expenditure authorizations is the Budget Act as approved by the Legislature and signed by the Governor.
+The Budget Act must be approved by a two-thirds majority vote of each House of the Legislature.
 The Governor may reduce or eliminate specific line items in the Budget Act or any other appropriations bill without vetoing the entire bill.
-Such individual line-item vetoes are subject to override by a two-thirds majority vote of each House of the State Legislature.
+Such individual line-item vetoes are subject to override by a two-thirds majority vote of each House of the Legislature.

 Appropriations also may be included in legislation other than the Budget Act.
-Bills containing appropriations (except for K-14 education) must be approved by a two-thirds majority vote in each House of the State Legislature and be signed by the Governor.
+Bills containing appropriations (except for K-14 education) must be approved by a two-thirds majority vote in each House of the Legislature and be signed by the Governor.
 Bills containing K-14 education appropriations require only a simple majority vote.
 Continuing appropriations, available without regard to fiscal year, may also be provided by statute or the State Constitution.